-The Society also has begun a project of erecting historical markers at those more noteworthy of Hatboro's historic buildings and sites in cooperation with the owners.
-We have successfully placed markers thus far at the Union Library, former Roberts and Mander Stove Works, and site of the Saint Louis Chapel.
+Historical Markers - The Society worked with site owners and municipalities to place additional historical markers at noteworthy historic buildings and sites in Hatboro.
+Millbrook successfully placed markers at the Union Library, the former Roberts and Mander Stove Works, and site of the former Saint Louis Chapel.

-The Borough of Hatboro and The Millbrook Society, with the support of State Representative Thomas Murt and many current and former citizens of Hatboro, engaged in the restoration and preservation of the historic clock in the tower of Loller Academy.
+Lukens Clock Preservation - The Borough of Hatboro and The Millbrook Society, with the support of State Representative Thomas Murt and many current and former citizens of Hatboro, engaged in the restoration and preservation of the historic clock in the tower of Loller Academy.
 This joint project has received two Commonwealth grants for which matching funds were raised.
 Millbrook is the trustee of the additional funds raised for the future upkeep and repair of this historic clock.
-Please click here to visit the official Facebook page for photos, more information and to make a donation.
+Please click here to visit the official Facebook page for photos, more information, and to make a donation.

 There are many more projects led by Millbrook since its founding.
 Projects often are based on the strengths that each of the members can bring to it.
 Some departments and projects were shelved until someone comes around with the skills to continue them...or to start something new.
 This is what makes Millbrook so unique!
 No matter what interests or skills a person has, Millbrook offers something for everyone.